sllanes/netgear-enhanced-integration/README.md

 ## Setup

-_Note that you will need to restart Home Assistant after installion, whichever method is used._
+_Note that you will need to restart Home Assistant after installation, whichever method is used._

 ### Option 1 - HACS (recommended!):